Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Exploring Jaffa

 It took about one hour to walk from the Tel Aviv Beaches to Jaffa.
 Once in Jaffa, I spent a few hours getting lost in the narrow streets.
 Be sure to visit the markets and the small boutiques that line the narrow, pedestrian-only streets.
+This is one of the more relaxed things to do in Israel if you enjoy coastal views and historic neighborhoods.

 Walking Through Old Jaffa